How to maintain water heater

 How often should I flush my water heater?

-How do I check the temperature and pressure relief valve?
+How do I check the pressure relief valve?

 When should I replace the anode rod?

-The anode rod should be replaced every 3-5 years to prevent tank corrosion.
+The anode rod should be checked and replaced every 2-5 years to prevent corrosion inside the tank.

 Connect with certified professionals in your area